zack-bitcoin/amoveo/docs/design/sortition_chains_random.md

 To prevent this attack the sortition chain needs the ability to be divided into 2 smaller sortition chains.
 So, if there is some attacker who owns 70% and is going to rob the owners of the remaining 30%, someone can buy up those remaining 30%, and then pay a fee to split their 30% off into it's own sortition chain that gets settled seperatly from the attacker's chain.
 So the attacker ends up owning 100% of the value on their sortition chain, and there is no one left to attack.

+The expectation is that specialists will buy up large amounts of value in each sortition chain, and then split off onto a version where they own 100%.
+This way they can get rid of all the risk, and earn a profit by helping people move their value into sortition chains that have expirations further in the future.